Dauntless Aviation

 If you are a US military pilot who has NOT been on active flying status within the last 12 months, this program is for you too!
 But, you may have to take an FAA practical test ("checkride") in addition to taking the written test.
 See FAR 61.73 (below) for more details.

-To get your FAA Commercial Pilot Certificate with Instrument Rating, you will need to pass a written test - either the MCA or MCH (Military Competence Airplane/Helicopter).
+To get your FAA Commercial Pilot Certificate with Instrument Rating, you will need to pass the MCN written test.
 This is a multiple-choice test and this software will prepare you for it.
 Then, you need to go to a computerized testing center to take the exam (there is a listing of them elsewhere in the program).
 If you pass (score 70% or better) you will get a score report paper.

 Then, to get your FAA Commercial Pilot certificate, you need to make an appointment and meet with an FAA specialist.
 This will most likely happen at an FAA Flight Standards District Office (FSDO) [here's a list of them].
 The actual process of getting your FAA certificate once at the FSDO should be about 10 minutes.
 Bring with you: